vladilen1611/address_coordinates/README.md

 It should download and setup the dependencies and you're good to go! :)

-2. All the routes are setup inside `routes/routes.py`.
-Most of your code should go there. s
-3. To start the project, simply run the following command:
+2. To start the project, simply run the following command:
 ```bash
 $ python3 app.py
 ```